 Celebrating Cinco de Mayo satisfies any South-of-the-Border craving, but why reserve the the best margaritas in NYC for just one day?
-It's always time for tequila, especially when swirled with zippy lime and a hit of triple sec.
-Spend some time at the city's best Mexican restaurants for some serious agave spirits and the city's best tacos and guacamole.
-But for a few rounds of margaritas, these shake-ups are your best bet.
+It's always time for tequila, especially when shaken up with a hit of spice or swirled with sweet watermelon.
+Spend some time at the city's best Mexican restaurants for some serious agave spirits, plus Gotham's best tacos.
+Fair warning, though: You're gonna want a pitcher.

 RECOMMENDED: Full guide to cocktails in NYC

 A slow and steady spice from house-infused jalapeño tequila gives this glass quite the kick, but lip-puckering lime makes it more fresh than fiery.
 And though you'd think mescal was giving its agave cousin some help, that craveable smoldering comes courtesy of chipotle-speckled salt around the rim.

 Drinks maven Lynnette Marrero (Rye House, Flatiron Lounge) doubles down on the booze in her 'rita rendition, shaking smoky mescal with blanco tequila and enough mint to give it a crisp, clean finish.
 And she doesn't skimp on the smoked salt around its edge: A double-wide dose on only one side is perfect for salt haters and lovers alike.